vyshu0111/infosys_intership/README.md

 if you are comfortable, you can text on my mail poojachamundi1@gmail.com

 did you have prepared code and ppt
 #cmtdivyansh - if data collection and preprocessing is ready pls share it by creating a file
+i have shared the train test split code as a separate file